 - Developing of brain-machine interfaces for treating chronic pain.

-I am jointly at the Center for Information and Neural Networks (CiNet - a new advanced neuro-technology institute in Japan) and the Computational and Biological Learning Lab at Cambridge University, UK.
+I am jointly at the Center for Information and Neural Networks (Japan's leading neuro-technology institute) and the Computational and Biological Learning Lab at Cambridge University, UK.
 I am an honorary consultant neurologist at Addenbrookes Hospital in Cambridge.